fommil/fpmortals/manuscript/under-review.md

 and specialist topic that we will not cover.

-We will explore alternatives to these legacy methods when we discuss the cats library in the next chapter, at the cost of losing interoperability with some legacy Java and Scala code.
+We will explore alternatives to these legacy methods when we discuss the scalaz library in the next chapter, at the cost of losing interoperability with some legacy Java and Scala code.

 ### Exhaustivity